peter279k/emask-notifier/README.md

 ## Installation

 - Set up a Nexmo account on [Nexmo developer site](https://dashboard.nexmo.com/)
-- Creating `phone.csv` and locate this CSV file is with `emask-notifier.sh` on same directory And the format is as follows:
+- Creating `phone.csv` and locate this CSV file is with `emask-notifier.sh` on same directory.

+And the format is as follows:
 ```
 user_name,user_phone